wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

    1. Click **+ Add an Instance**.
    1. From the **in** drop-down menu, select the target service instance (tenant).
       ![A screenshot with the Operations for Applications service instance selected.](images/csp-select-another-service.png)
-   1. From the **with roles** drop-down menu, select the **Super Admin** service role, so that you grant full administrative access to the selected service instance.
+   1. From the **with roles** drop-down menu, select the **Super Admin** service role, so that you grant full administrative privileges for the selected service instance.

       ![A screenshot with the Operations for Applications roles selected.](images/csp-assign-superadmin-service-role.png)
    1. Leave the never expires access field as is.